ilyazt04/guessing-game-coursera/README.md

 # guessing-game-coursera

+make sure the script and makefile are in the same folder!

-after running the script, dont forget to type "make" in terminal to generate readme.md!
+after running the script, dont forget to type "make" in the terminal to generate readme.md!